Custom Workflows to FlashBoards

 Folder Location

-The custom workflows folder is located at:
+The custom workflows folder is located inside the FlashBoards data folder:

 File Types